Transformative Evaluation: Using Mixed Methods to Address Inequity and Adversity

 Transformative evaluation provides a lens for evaluators who work in contexts of inequality and adversity with a goal of social transformation.
 It supplies an umbrella that encompasses evaluations designed to support the transformation of marginalized communities, such as people living in poverty, women, people with disabilities, racial and ethnic minorities, indigenous communities, homeless people, sexual minorities, and others.
 It seeks to answer the question: How should we design our evaluations if we are to contribute to a more socially, economically, and environmentally just society?

 This course is delivered in two virtual, instructor-led modules.
 Read about each of the modules below.
-Classes will take place online via Adobe Connect or Zoom.
+Classes will take place online via Zoom.
 Certificates of completion will be provided at the end of the course to all participants who have successfully completed the modules.

 Module 1: Overview of Transformative Evaluation